 - Be prepared to get wet.
 That’s part of the experience: to feel, see, hear, smell and taste the rain and your environment.

 - Get into the mindset of an explorer.
 Focus outward with all your senses.
 Slow your mind and breathing and think with the heart of one in wonder.
-Think of your five senses and use them all.
+Think of your five senses and use them all in discovery.

 - Don’t overdo the experience.
 If you get cold or too wet, the positive aspects lose to the negative aspects of the experience.
 Pace yourself and be kind to yourself.